 8 Department of Wildland Resources and Ecology Center, Utah State University; Logan, UT, USA

-Open Research Statement: The novel code for the statistical analyses performed in this manuscript is archived this Github repository (https://github.com/gabezuckerman/Plasticity1 [will be made more reader friendly prior to publication]).
+Open Research Statement: The novel code for the statistical analyses performed in this manuscript is archived this Github repository (https://github.com/gabezuckerman/Plasticity1).
 The movement data used in this study are not publicly available, as they are primarily owned by the state in which they occur, or by the universities that collected the data.
 The movement data were obtained for this project by undertaking numerous data sharing memorandums of understanding (MOU) with various state agencies, universities and researchers that did not include the public dispersal of the data.

 For data requests regarding the Madison, North Madison, Mill Creek, Silver Run, Blacktail and Greeley herds, please reach out to Justin Gude (jgude@mt.gov) or Kelly Proffitt (kproffitt@mt.gov) from Montana Department of Fish, Wildlife and Parks.
 A formal memorandum of understanding may be required for data use.